History Files

 The lowlands and coastal area was frequently raided by the fierce mountainous tribes, with the Soanes and Heniochi being the most powerful of them.
 Paying a nominal homage to Rome, they created their own kingdoms and enjoyed significant independence.
 Christianity began to spread in the early first century.
 By the 130s, the petty kingdoms of Machelons, Heniochi, Lazica, Apsilia, Abasgia, and Sanigia had occupied the district north to south.
 By the third to fourth centuries, most of the local kingdoms and principalities had been subjugated by the Lazic kings, and thereafter the country was generally referred to as Lazica (Egrisi).

-Egrisi often saw battles between rivals Persia and the Byzantine empire, both of which managed to conquer Western Georgia from time to time.
+Egrisi often saw battles between rivals Persia and the Eastern Roman empire, both of which managed to conquer western Georgia from time to time.
 As a result, that kingdom disintegrated into various feudal regions.
 Much of western Georgia was then conquered by Arabs in the seventh century.
 The regions were liberated and united into the Georgian kingdom at the beginning of the eleventh century.

 c.302 BC